Forecast for Raleigh, Durham, Fayetteville :: WRAL.com

 Temperatures recorded at the airport in Raleigh on Thursday made it "the hottest afternoon so far this summer," but Friday could be even hotter.
 According to Gardner, extreme heat will move into the area on Friday, and it's worth some attention.

 Temperatures are going to increase to the 100s, so plan for weekend activities that compliment triple-digit temperatures.
-"We're looking at triple digits Friday, Saturday and Sunday.
-With (those temperatures), it's certainly possible that we'll go under a heat advisory," Gardner said.
+"We're looking at triple digits Friday, Saturday and Sunday," said Gardner.
+"We have a heat advisory in effect from noon to 8 p.m., and the weather service will likely continue that tomorrow and again on Sunday as well."

 Saturday will be equally hot, and, along with the heat, there will be a small chance for isolated thunderstorms in the afternoon.